dwhiffing/fury/content/aar/pf/pf2/pf2_aj/body.md

 (Out of curiosity I turned off the enemy fighters and ran a night attack, to see what would happen.
 The result was disastrous, and the SAMs ate me alive.
 My recommendation?
-Don’t\!
+Don’t!
 Besides, the Fencers didn’t really have effective night-vision anyway.
 I tend to forget how limited night vision was for dedicated attack planes of that era.
 Coming out of the tail of the Cold War, if you weren’t American or British (F-111s, A-6s, Harriers, Buccaneers, pods) or carrying American IR munitions (Maverick, GBU-15, etc.) the odds were that you tended to bomb on radar, under flares, or not at all.
 The Soviets were rather low on the night-vision totem-pole.)

 I was definitely tempted to shell out 100 points for those MiG-31s, but they were so expensive that in the end I made do without them.
 The other